EmirenRU/FQWorkstation/README.md

     - main/
       - java/ru.emiren.infosystemdepartment
           - Config: Used for Spring Configuration (like adding another DB to the project or rewriting Spring Framework's properties)
-          - Controller: Main dealers with providing pages to the clients or getting info from them, processing and sending to Services, if it's required.
+          - Controller: Main dealers with providing pages to the clients or getting info from them, processing and sending to Services if it's required.
           - DTO: (Data Transfer Object) is used when you don't want to disturb the DB with moving data from creating to processing.
           - Mapper: Model2DTO or DTO2Object.
 Simply converter.
           - Model: Spring uses it to create abstract tables into the DB.
-          - Properties: Mappers with properties, if in the project possible to use one property many times it's better to create there than create each time.
+          - Properties: Mappers with properties, if in the project possible to use one property many times, it's better to create there than create each time.
           - Repository: Conversation between App and DB.
-Get me that, Create object in there or custom queries.
+Get me that, Create an object in there or custom queries.
 (Object)Repository Limited.
-          - Service: Required to not disturb controllers, if the controller will be disturbed with things that it does not need to do, better to place into Service.
+          - Service: Required to not disturb controllers, if the controller is disturbed with things that it does not need to do, better to place into Service.
           - Util: Additional utilities to the project, by the start it's only for converting date.
           - InfoSystemDepartmentApplication.java: used for starting the Spring-Boot
       - resources